peterhoward42/minikafka/docs/file_storage_rationale.md

 # Rationale

-- Avoids the need for seeking inside any of the  message files for any of the produce, consume or old-message eviction operations.
+- Avoids the need for seeking inside any of the  message files for the produce, or old-message eviction operations.
+Reduces the number of seek operations needed for a poll operation to one.
 - Makes it possible to determine which message files are relavent to each of the operations without looking inside any of them.
 - Moderates the size of message files, so that when one must be re-written,